evanmpollack/ps-and-qs/README.md

 _Note: While not tested, this library should be compatible with Node 14 and 16.
 The library uses ES6 features that have been officially supported since Node 13, including ESM, async/await, and classes._

 ### Planned Enhancements
+1. Allow input iterables instead of just `Array`
-1. Task timeout
+2. Task timeout
-2. Task started and finished callbacks
+3. Task started and finished callbacks
-3. Runtime statistics
+4. Runtime statistics

 ### Contributing and Feedback
 All constructive feedback is appreciated.
 Please submit an issue and I will follow-up as soon as possible.